centroid457/bus_user/README.md

 	- Value_WithUnit
 	- Value_FromVariants
 	- list_results
+3. SerialServer cmd:
-3. from CMD in SerialServer NONE is equivalent for SUCCESS
+	- NONE is equivalent for SUCCESS
+	- no need params (like line_parsed as before)

 ********************************************************************************